phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/2-android.html.md

     private String TAG = "ComponentWrapper";
     private SystemWebView webView;
     private CordovaWebView webInterface;
-    private CordovaInterfaceImpl stupidface = new CordovaInterfaceImpl(this);
+    private CordovaInterfaceImpl pgwebView = new CordovaInterfaceImpl(this);
   ```
 3. Add the following lines at the bottom of your `onCreate` method